PearlEngineering/generator-badong/README.md

 ```

 ### Generate
-Generates and wires a model, view, repository and test artifacts.
+Generates and wires a model, view, service, repository and test artifacts.

 Example:
 ```bash